SermetPekin/eseas-repo/README.md

 2. **Batch File Creation**: The package creates batch files for all XML files in the specified directory.
 3. **Execution**: It runs the batch files using the `jwsacruncher` tool.
 4. **Output Collection**: The specified outputs are collected and compiled into individual Excel files for each XML file processed.

+## Acknowledgments

+Special thanks to the creators of the `jwsacruncher` Java package, which is integral to the functionality of `eseas`.
+For more information, visit the [jwsacruncher GitHub repository](https://github.com/jdemetra/jwsacruncher).

 ## About jwsacruncher